I'm a paragraph. Click here to add your own text and edit me. It's easy.

 He disagreed.
 "I know what I'm doing.
 This is just the start of proceedings.
 I'll make sure our trial witnesses are better prepared."

 The Cordis’ arraignment followed mine, and when Joseph was refused bail, we considered it a victory.
 "Excellent," my father declared.
 "The fact that the courts granted you bail you and not him will make it easier to convince the public that he misled you."
 That was the first positive thing he’d said since news of the debacle broke.

 I missed Angelique more than I ever thought I could.
 I wondered about her almost constantly, often aloud.
 But Tom continued to advise against contact, assuring me that he kept in touch.
 "She knows you're thinking about her," he insisted, repeating that she was coping well.
 I admit to feeling put out that Angelique hadn’t bothered to send any return message.

 About a week later, he stormed into my study, livid when, according to him, she'd admitted to meeting with Adam.
 "He plans on getting her to testify against you," he fumed and delivered yet another diatribe against Adam.
 I, however, was more concerned about Angelique.

 "I offered my help, but she refused," he said with unnecessary spite, I felt.
 "Stop worrying about her and concentrate on clearing your name.
 She's not important."

 "Not necessarily," I replied and then explained my intention to lodge an Alford Plea.
 My father and Tom, both lawyers, immediately grasped the significance.
-I had to explain to my mother, Josh, Arnold, and Cynthia that it meant I'd be acknowledging that the prosecution held enough evidence to prove their charge, but that I was not admitting guilt.
+I had to explain to my mother, Josh, Arnold, and Cynthia that it meant I'd be acknowledging that the prosecution held enough evidence to prove their charge but that I was not admitting guilt.

-"I don't understand," Cynthia said.
+"I don't understand," Cynthia replied.